jarnik/dots-swarm-survivor/README.md

 Technical Stack
 ---
 - Unity 2022.3.62f3 LTS
-- com.unity.entities 1.4.3
+- Entities 1.4.3
-- com.unity.entities.graphics 1.4.6
+- Entities Graphics 1.4.6
-- com.unity.burst 1.8.25
+- Burst Compiler 1.8.25

 Getting started
 ---
 - Open the project in `Unity 2022.3 LTS` or newer
-- Open scene `Assets/Scenes/MainScene`
+- Open scene `/Assets/Scenes/MainScene`
 - Press `SPACE` to toggle between GameObject and DOTS implementation

 Feel free to use this as a base for your own DOTS project!